 Toluca took, lost, and then regained the lead as they earned a 3-2 home victory against América.
 The result keeps the Diablos Rojos unbeaten in three and keeps them in playoff contention, while the Águilas are now winless in three.

-The game started off perfectly for the hosts, who took the lead in just the 2nd minute.
-Alexis Pérez played in Camilo Sanvezzo, who got into a dangerous spot and beat Moisés Muñoz at the near post to make it 1-0 for Querétaro.
+The afternoon started off perfectly for the hosts, who took the lead in just the 4th minute.
+Federico Mancuello received a cut-back from Emmanuel Gigliotti and chipped the ball past Agustín Marchesín to make it 1-0.